Understated, and underrated jewel by ’60s folk-rock pioneers

 Now it wouldn’t be a Byrds album without a few covers, the finest of which is a regal rendition of Joni Mitchell’s “For Free”, on which Crosby’s glorious voice brings out the empathy contained in the lyrics.
-Chris Hillman had been a member of Stephen Still’s Manassas not long before sessions for Byrds began, though Hillman himself has since admitted that his own two contributions to the album were mere “throwaways”, and one would have to agree with him after hearing the insipid “Borrowing Time” and “Things Will Get Better”, even if the latter makes for a decent attempt at revisiting The Byrds’ sound of yore, replete with that recognizable Rickenbacker guitar.
+Chris Hillman had been a member of Stephen Still’s Manassas not long before sessions for Byrds began, though Hillman himself has since admitted that his own two contributions to the album were mere “throwaways,” which is perhaps putting it too harshly, since “Borrowing Time” and “Things Will Get Better” are no-where near as bad as Hillman seemed to suggest, as the latter makes for a decent attempt at revisiting The Byrds’ sound of yore, replete with that recognisable Rickenbacker guitar.

 First heard on 1971’s If I Could Only Remember My Name, Crosby’s “Laughing” gets another radiant airing, but can’t hold a candle to its ethereally haunting predecessor.
 Apparently the song dates back to 1967, yet was rejected by the other Byrds for inclusion on The Notorious Byrd Brothers, hence its appearance here.
-Crosby’s other composition, “Long Live the King”, is a somewhat anemic commentary on the trappings of stardom, and the sort of complaint made by many a rich and famous rock celebrity over the years – because let’s face it, getting around in a limousine, staying at luxury hotels, drinking expensive wine and living in country mansions obviously isn’t all it’s cracked up to be.
+Crosby’s other composition, “Long Live the King”, is a commentary on the trappings of stardom and the expectations that often come with it.

-With all that talent in the one studio, Byrds could have been so much more, hence the many scathing reviews by critics on its release (“a dismal and pointless exercise” was how one writer described it).
-Nevertheless, that the LP was even made at all is in itself cause for minor celebration, because sadly never again would the original line-up of The Byrds make another album together.
+With all that talent in the one studio, Byrds could have been so much more, hence the many scathing reviews by critics upon its release (“a dismal and pointless exercise” was how one writer described it).
+Nevertheless, that the LP was even made at all was in itself cause for minor celebration, because sadly never again would the original line-up of The Byrds make another album.

-And despite its various shortcomings, one may only hope that its many soft and unassuming charms will eventually find their way into the memories of others, as they have into mine.
+Despite its apparent shortcomings, one may only hope that its many soft and unassuming charms will eventually find their way into the memories of others, as they have into mine.